Herro-Sama/COMP210_2_interace_task/README.md

 MechFlight is a Space Mech flight experience where, the player controls their Mech from the cockpit while fighting enemy mechs.
 This is a prototype so it lacks much of the depth of a full game but it has been an interesting game to develop and work on.

 If this project was taken on to be fully developed I think that it could do very well as their isn't another game like this one on the market currently.
+Although ARCHANGLE is the first to step into this genre it is very much an on rails shooter.

 Models Sourced from: